sheppardd1/Mapping_GPS/README.md

 * GPS with high accuracy criteria
 * Fused Location Services
 ## Use
-- When launching, use specifies location refresh rate, positioning mehtod (see above), and their true latitude and longitude coordinates (if known).
+- When launching, use specifies location refresh rate, positioning method (see above), and their true latitude and longitude coordinates (if known).
-- Once this is selected, user presses START button to begin retreiving location data.
+- Once this is selected, user presses START button to begin retrieving location data.
 - At this point, the location readings of the phone are plotted on a map with labels corresponding the the estimated accuracy reading as given by Android's getAccuracy() function.
 - The readings can be paused/restarted.
 - Once paused, the data can be written to a .txt file by pressing SAVE.
 This data can be viewed by pressing VIEW DATA.